 - • Some have asked for insight related to financial issues given the lack of in-person worship.
-Here are several resources which you may find helpful:
+Here is a resource that you may find helpful:

 - • A Resource Sheet of Ideas assembled by our OPTIC team at the national setting entitled “Extravagant Generosity – Considerations During the Pandemic” may be found by clicking here.

 - • A Video by Andrew Warner, Cynthia Bailie, and Jacqueline Owen from Optic called “Extravagant Generosity (Coronavirus Episode)” which can be found here: https://www.youtube.com/watch?v=slJZveN4aZ4&feature=youtu.be

 - • We are excited to announce Camp 2.0!

 - • The Distanced Church: Reflections on Doing Church Online is a PDF with a number of reflections from various clergy and lay persons across denominations and their experiences with online worship and church life.

 National Youth Event and A Few Other Event Updates

 - • The National Youth Event has been postponed until 2022.
 The precise dates are still to be determined.
 The location will be at Purdue University where we were originally planned to gather this year.
 A full refund will be given to any who have already registered for this event.